-PFT Flexed Arm Hang Test
+US Marine Flexed Arm Hang Test (PFT)

+In the Flexed Arm Hang Test, the participant hangs from a bar with the armed flexed, and attempts to hold this position for as long as possible.
 This test forms part of the US Marine Physical Fitness Test (PFT), performed by US Marine personnel every six months.
-The flexed arm hang test is only performed by the female Marines - males perform the pull up test.
+The flexed arm hang test is only performed by the female Marines - males perform the pull-up test.

-- purpose: This test measures upper body strength and endurance.
+purpose: This test measures upper body strength and endurance.

-- variations: two other procedures for the flexed arm hang are described on this site, the flexed arm hang test from the President's Challenge Fitness Awards, the Eurofit Bent Arm Hang and also the flexed arm hang used for the International Physical Fitness Test.
+variations: two other procedures for the flexed arm hang are described on this site, the flexed arm hang test from the President's Challenge Fitness Awards, the Eurofit Bent Arm Hang and also the flexed arm hang used for the International Physical Fitness Test.

-- scoring: The total time is recorded until the body drops so that the elbows are not flexed at all.
+scoring: The total time is recorded until the body drops so that the elbows are not flexed at all.
 Marines are awarded 1 point for every 1 second up to 40 seconds, then 2 points per second.
 A minimum of 15 seconds is required to pass the test.
 See PFT for more information about scoring.